How to Clean Foggy Headlights: The Easy Way Anyone Can Do

 Why It’s Important To Clean Foggy Headlights

-According to a AAA study, foggy (cloudy) headlights produce only 22% of the amount of light a new headlight does when working a full capacity.Â
+According to a AAA study, foggy (cloudy) headlights produce only 22% of the light a new headlight produces when working at full capacity.

 They also said that restoring a foggy headlight will improve the amount of light by up to 70% compared to a new headlight capacity.